 The way in which you hold your assets can affect your financial and estate planning.

 On the downside, solely-held assets may be exposed to your creditors during your lifetime.
 Assets you hold on your own might be mismanaged if you become incapacitated because there is no obvious successor to take over.
-At your death, most types of solely-held assets will have to go through probate, which can be expensive and time-consuming.
+At your death, solely-held assets may have to go through probate, which can be expensive and time-consuming.

 * Joint ownership.
 Joint ownership is usually joint tenants with right of survivorship (JTWROS).
 At your death these assets will automatically pass to the surviving co-owner or co-owners.